FrankoATR/TetrisChafa/README.md

 ## Setup
-To play you just have to download the setup and continue installing the game, you can also download fix setup if your files get damaged or you want to uninstall the game.
+To play you just have to download the setup and continue installing the game, you can also fix if your files get damaged or you want to uninstall the game.

 ## Usage
 If you want to build it yourself, feel free to use and modify everything in VS-Solution; To do this you will need to have Visual Studio.